Ifan24/GPT_subtitles/README.md

 ### Arguments

 - --input_file: The path to the input subtitle file.
 (Required)
 - --batch_size: The number of subtitles to process in a batch.
-(Optional, default: 3)
+(Optional, default: 40)
 - --target_language: The target language for translation.
 (Optional, default: 'zh' for Simplified Chinese)
+- --source_language: The source language of the input subtitle file.
+(Optional, default: 'en' for English)
+--video_info: You may provide some additional information about the video to improve translation accuracy.
+(Optional, default: None)

+note: video_info can be in any language, you can tell gpt the video is about what topic.
+For example, if you are translating a video about playing some games, you can ask gpt to accurately translate the proper nouns of that game (or ask it to translate the proper nouns with exactly the proper nouns you provided).

 [showcase of GPT-3.5 translation](https://www.bilibili.com/video/BV1xv4y1E7ZD/)